emaldona/listerforall/README.md

 Overview
 ========================================

-**Capabilities** is a a set of Java applications io list the capabilities for Mozilla-JSS and other installed providers to [NSS](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS).
+**Capabilities** has a Java application to list the capabilities of the "Mozilla-JSS" provider and other installed providers

 Dependencies
 ========================================